 It is normal to feel uneasy or unsure about getting a new vaccine.
 But the benefits of getting the COVID-19 vaccine and helping to end the pandemic far outweigh the risks.

 - Worry less: Vaccines are highly protective in preventing severe disease and hospitalization.
 The vaccines are effective against mild disease with protection ranging from 66-95% depending on the type of vaccine received.
 You will be helping to protect others around you, both young and old.

 - You will be helping to protect others around you, both young and old.

 - We need about 50% to 80% of the community to get the vaccine in order for it to be effective.

 We are all in this together, and for every person that gets the vaccine, we are one step closer to ending the pandemic.

-According to the CDC, fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
+In areas of low to moderate transmission, fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.